Anthony Blunt: Suspicion and secret confession

 In 1963, MI5 learned of Blunt's espionage from Straight, whom he had recruited.
 Blunt confessed to MI5 on 23 April 1964.
-The private secretary of Queen Elizabeth II was informed shortly thereafter, but the Queen herself was not officially informed until 1973.
+The Private Secretary to the Sovereign was informed shortly thereafter, but Queen Elizabeth II herself was not officially informed until 1973.
 Blunt also named Cairncross, Jenifer Hart, Phoebe Pool, Peter Ashby, Brian Simon and Leonard Henry Long as spies.
 Long had also been a member of the Communist Party and an undergraduate at Trinity College, Cambridge.
 During the war, he served in MI14 military intelligence in the War Office, with responsibility for assessing German offensive plans.
 He passed analyses but not original material relating to the Eastern Front to Blunt.

-According to his obituary in The New York Times, Blunt acknowledged that he had recruited spies for the Soviets from among young radical students at Cambridge, passed information to the Russians while he served as a high-ranking British intelligence officer during World War II and had helped two of his former Cambridge students who had become Soviet moles, Burgess and Maclean, escape in 1951 just as their activities were about to be exposed.
+According to his obituary in The New York Times, Blunt acknowledged that he had recruited spies for the Soviets from among young radical students at Cambridge, passed information to the Russians while he served as a high-ranking British intelligence officer during the Second World War and had helped two of his former Cambridge students who had become Soviet moles, Burgess and Maclean, escape in 1951 just as their activities were about to be exposed.

 Blunt was convinced that his confession would be kept secret.
-"I believed, naively, that the security service would see it, partly in its own interest, that the story would never become public," he wrote.
-Indeed, in return for a full confession, the British government agreed to keep his espionage an official secret, though only for fifteen years, and granted him full immunity from prosecution.
-Blunt was not stripped of his knighthood until Prime Minister Margaret Thatcher officially announced his treachery in 1979.
+"I believed, naively, that the security service would see it, partly in its own interest, that the story would never become public", he wrote.
+In return for a full confession, the British government agreed to keep his espionage an official secret, though only for fifteen years, and granted him full immunity from prosecution.
+Blunt was not stripped of his knighthood until the Prime Minister, Margaret Thatcher, announced his treachery in 1979.

 According to the memoir of MI5 officer Peter Wright, Wright had regular interviews with Blunt from 1964 onwards for six years.
 Prior to that, he had a briefing with Michael Adeane, the Queen's private secretary, who told Wright: "From time to time you may find Blunt referring to an assignment he undertook on behalf of the Palace – a visit to Germany at the end of the war.
 Please do not pursue this matter.
 Strictly speaking, it is not relevant to considerations of national security."

-For unknown reasons, Prime Minister Alec Douglas-Home was not informed of Blunt's spying, although the Queen and Conservative Home Secretary Henry Brooke had been fully informed.
-In November 1979, Prime Minister Margaret Thatcher informed Parliament of Blunt's treachery and the immunity deal that had been arranged.
+For unknown reasons, the Prime Minister, Alec Douglas-Home, was not informed of Blunt's spying, although the Queen and Conservative Home Secretary Henry Brooke had been fully informed.
+In November 1979, Margaret Thatcher informed Parliament of Blunt's treachery and the immunity deal that had been arranged.